slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Relationship between releases and attestations

+Attestations should be bound to artifacts, not releases.

 A single "release" of a project, package, or library may include multiple artifacts.
 These artifacts result from builds on different platforms, architectures or environments.
 The builds need not happen